maurog-sec/coalfire-challenge/README.md

 To deploy this infrastructure, follow these steps:

 1. **Prerequisites**:
-- Install Terraform (version compatible with the modules, e.g., Terraform v1.0.0 or higher).
+- Install Terraform (version compatible with the modules).
 - Set up an AWS account with permissions to create VPC, EC2, ALB, S3, and other resources.
 - Set up AWS credentials on your machine or use an IAM role with appropriate permissions.